Nexcauzin/Nexcauzin/README.md

 ## Hey there, I'm Taylan Mayckon!
 Here's a quick overview of me.

 - Currently developing the F-Carranca Aerodesign team's Embedded Telemetry System
+- Founding member of the new robotics team at UNIVASF, Caatronics Botz
 - Electrical Engineering Student at UNIVASF
 - I have extensive knowledge with Arduino and Raspberry Pi
 - Developed proficiency in Python, Matlab and C++ through projects with the F-Carranca team

  ##